 So, I’m sure you get the picture – visiting Antipaxos will be a more remote, relaxed, and authentic experience.
 The scenery is just astonishing, too.
 You should definitely spend some time on the beaches or snorkelling in the clear waters.

 Ideally, you’ll want to visit for the day by taking a full-day boat tour from the island of Paxos, which is only 1.2 miles away.
+If you’re looking for a lesser known Greek Island Antipaxos may be for you!

 As your ferry brings you into Little Symi’s port, you’ll be greeted with peach and apricot-coloured houses packed on the hillside.
 This town was built by merchants in the 19th-century, and today, it’s a national monument waiting to be explored.